iBug/iBug-source/_posts/2024/2024-07-07-pppd-with-systemd.md

 # ...
 ```

-After restarting systemd-networkd, I was disappointed to see that the PPP-negotiated IP address was removed, only leaving an SLAAC IPv6 address behind.
+After restarting systemd-networkd, I was disappointed to see the PPP-negotiated IP address removed, only leaving an SLAAC IPv6 address behind.
 With some searching through `systemd.network(5)`, I found `KeepConfiguration=yes` was what I was looking for.

 ## Start order